 In early June we were on the Arsenio Hall Show.
 The guests were MC Hammer, and heavyweight fighters Riddick Bowe and Evander Holyfield.
 The next day we played on the E Channel.
 The day after that we left on a tour of the Northeast.

 In early July we got a spot on the Neil Young/Pearl Jam European tour.
-Neil’s back up back was Booker T & The MG’s – an amazing experience.
-I made friends with his guitar tech and spent every night watching Neil and Pearl Jam from the side of the stage.
+Neil’s back up back was Booker T & The MG’s – it was an amazing, inspiring experience.
+I made friends with Neil’s guitar tech and spent every night watching Neil and Pearl Jam from the side of the stage.
 It was the best music class I could imagine.

 On July 14th we did a morning TV show in London called “Big Breakfast” and also played on “Top of the Pops” for the first time.
 The Neil Young tour included shows in Dublin, London, Glasgow, Milan, Schlossbark, and Cologne and we loved the traveling.
 At the end of July we opened for Prince in Edinburough, Scotland and Sheffield, England.
 We flew back to the states, did a few more shows and then took off for LA to film a video for Spaceman.
 On July 21st we played on the pilot episode of Jon Stewart’s new show on MTV.